Gap Financing in CRE Explained

 Gap financing is a short term loan and is not suitable for longer terms of financing.
 This makes it suitable only to meet the needs of projects that are nearing completion and insight of closure.
 For instance, a promising project and is expected to fetch a good return in a very short period is a strong potential for a bridge loan.
 This is because the project will help the investor to make money in a short period and this can, in turn, help repay the bridge loan quickly.
 The investor gets to make a reasonable profit, while the bridge loan’s lender will receive better interest rates and faster turnaround.

-In a limited number of cases, bridge loans for commercial real estate have additional terms.
+In a limited number of cases, commercial real estate bridge loan have additional terms.
 This does not apply to all the projects.
 However, it depends entirely or the project, or the circumstances surrounding the bridge loan.
 This could be the urgency with which liquidity is required, it could be the size of the loan, or it could also be the project’s risks.

 Under the additional terms of such bridge loans, the investor/developer needs to part with a small percentage of the lender’s profits.
 This is typical as per the mutual understanding between the lender and the investor.
 This is only for projects that involve an outright sale and a part of the proceeds are given to the lender.
 It works for the investor as the project completion may hinge on the bridge gap, without which the sale may not have been possible.